 Complications From Stents

-Stents coated with medicine reduce the growth of scar tissue around the stent and lower the chance of restenosis even more.
-When these stents are used, about 1 in 10 people has restenosis.
+Stents coated with medicine (drug-eluting stents) reduce the growth of scar tissue around the stent.
+These stents further reduce the risk of restenosis.
+When these stents are used, about 10 percent of people have restenosis.

 Other treatments, such as radiation, can help prevent tissue growth within a stent.
 For this procedure, a wire is put through a catheter to where the stent is placed.
 The wire releases radiation to stop any tissue growth that may block the artery.

 Taking medicine as prescribed by your doctor can lower your risk of blood clots.
-People who have medicine-coated stents usually are advised to take anticlotting medicines, such as clopidogrel and aspirin, for months to years to lower the risk of blood clots.
+People who have medicine-coated stents usually are advised to take antiplatelet medicines, such as clopidogrel and aspirin, for up to a year or longer.

-As with all procedures, it's important to talk with your doctor about your treatment options, including the risks and benefits.
+As with all procedures, you should talk with your doctor about your treatment options, including the risks and benefits.